 10. Keep Bedtime Routine as Normal as Possible: Once you have arrived, try to keep the sleep routine as normal as possible.
 Plan activities around naptime.
 No one wants a tired child having a meltdown when they meet the Disney princesses.
 At bedtime, try to keep your normal schedule and bring familiar items for them like a blanket, stuffed animal or night light.
 If you are sleeping in another room, be sure they know you are close by and can hear them.
 Consider bringing a baby monitor even for an older child.
 This can bring them comfort to know all they have to do is call for you.

-Following these simple tips can make your vacation smoother and much more memorable.
+Following these simple tips can make traveling with children much smoother and more memorable.
 For more tips and help in planning your vacation contact us as The Tropical Travelers.
 We have been there and can help you navigate the ins and outs of the journey as well as the destination.
-Contact us at 1-800-479-0949 or visit our website to start planning your vacation of a lifetime.
+Contact us at Sales@TheTropicalTravelers.com or visit our website to start planning your vacation of a lifetime.